Emergency notice: We're ready to assist Clients who have been affected by the recent weather and fire events. Read the notice

 The benefit amounts for WA PFML are as follows:

-Yes, there is a waiting period of the first seven consecutive calendar days beginning with the Sunday of the first week an eligible employee starts taking PFML.
+Yes, there is a waiting period required by law for all types of leave except bonding leave and military exigency.
+The eligible employee must take leave for a minimum duration of eight consecutive hours per “claim week.”
+The “claim week” is the first seven consecutive calendar days beginning with the Sunday of the first week an eligible employee starts taking paid family or medical leave.

 Medical leave is any leave from work made necessary by the employee’s own serious health condition*.

 *The definition of serious health condition aligns with that used under the federal FMLA.
 Namely, a serious health condition is an illness, injury, impairment or physical or mental condition involving inpatient care or continuing treatment.

 You may use family leave to care for:

 An employee is eligible to be restored to the employee’s previous or an equivalent job position with equivalent pay, benefits and other terms and conditions of employment if the employee:

 There are limited exceptions for job protection including a key employee provision and instances where the employer is able to show that an employee would not otherwise have been employed at the time of reinstatement.
 The employer must send written notices, to be delivered to the employee in person or by certified mail, if they intend to deny job restoration and employers must continue health benefits even when denying job protection

 Premiums are 0.4% of gross wages paid.
 Employers may withhold approximately 63% of the premium from employee wages (or employers may elect to pay that portion themselves).
 Therefore, the maximum an employer may withhold from employee contributions is 0.253% of wages.
 Premiums are capped at the Social Security wage cap.

 Small businesses with fewer than 50 employees are not required to pay the employer portion of the premium, but they still collect and submit the employees’ share of the premium, and their employees are fully eligible for the benefit.